 What is Quotient in Division?

 The division is the process of repetitive subtraction.
 The number of times of subtraction is equal to the quotient.
 The division is denoted by a mathematical symbol(÷) which consists of a short horizontal line with a dot each above and below the line.
 The quotient is the final answer of this division process.
 Let us explore with an example to understand the quotient in division.
 The example shows division as a method of grouping objects equally in groups.
 The box below contains 16 balls.
 Let us divide them into 4 equal groups.
 We can see that there are 4 balls placed in each group.
-The division statement for the picture above can be written as 16/4 = 4.
+The division statement for the picture below can be written as 16/4 = 4.

 Finding Quotient using Division

-Division is one of the four basic mathematical operations, the other three being Addition, Subtraction, and Multiplication.
+The division is one of the four basic mathematical operations, the other three being Addition, Subtraction, and Multiplication.
 In simple words, division can be defined as the splitting of a large group into equal smaller groups.
 The quotient is the result of the division process.
 On completion of the division process, the quotient is obtained.
 Division can be introduced by considering objects from our daily life like slices of a pizza or a bar of chocolate.
 We can see that a pizza can be divided into 4 slices, or a bar of chocolate can be divided and the number of pieces obtained is the quotient.

 Terms related to Quotient